 Second, using the waiver program to combat global climate change represents a dramatic "expansion" of California's emissions program.
 EPA Br.
 79. As EPA previously made clear, for the first 40 years after Section 209(b)'s enactment, "California's motor vehicle program ha[d] addressed air pollution problems that [were] generally local or regional in nature."
-73 Fed.
-Reg. at 12,160.
-But the decision in question embodies a "qualitatively new objective of addressing global climate change."
+J.A.
+884. But the decision in question embodies a "qualitatively new objective of addressing global climate change."
 Id. at 12,158.
 This new objective significantly expands the scope of the waiver program, from a local-conditions-focused exception to a single-State partnership with EPA on national and international issues.